CPalmer3200/bsb_test_repo/README.md

 ## 1. Repository architecture

 This repository contains Nextflow and Python scripts designed to process and analyse samples containing DNA double-strand breaks (DSBs).
 These scripts are designed to be run on a Linux-based/WSL system through bash scripts.
+These scripts were constructed with Nextflow version 23.10.0.5889 and Python version 3.12.0.
+Please make sure these are installed prior to running the scripts.

 ### 1.1 Nextflow pipeline